QSP’s Online User Handbook

 Client contacts can be managed in one convenient location within a client’s profile in QSP.
-Here are the basics to adding anyone and everyone, from grandma to service coordinator.
+Here are the basics of adding anyone and everyone, from grandma to a Service Coordinator.

 There are 3 contact types to choose from when adding a new client contact, and the type determines how these contacts will be organized on the various client reports: